We help before, during and after the family sponsorship process to ensure you can be together with your loved ones as soon as possible.

-For those who are not able to achieve status through the main program streams, we advocate for our clients using all humanitarian and compassionate (H&C) grounds as established by the Canadian legal system.
+For those who are not able to achieve status through the main program streams or are inadmissible we advocate for our clients using humanitarian and compassionate (H&C) grounds.

 We are serious about your immigration success.
 Our law office practices specifically in immigration, refugee and citizenship matters so we can stay up to date with procedural and legislative changes that may affect your eligibility to work, study or reside in Canada.
 National and provincial programs regularly change and may have new eligibility criteria, procedural and/or legislative changes.

 We are focused on your unique situation.
 Our first step is to develop a strong understanding of your unique situation so we can evaluate options together for achieving your immigration goals.
 You can then have the peace of mind that comes with knowing you have taken the best steps possible for yourself and your loved ones.

 Rachael J Anderson is a lawyer focused on immigration, citizenship and refugee law located in Edmonton, Alberta.
 Rachael is a member of The Law Society of Alberta, the local Canadian Bar Association (CBA) Immigration Section Executive and the Canadian Association of Refugee Lawyers (CARL).